thehejik/infra/terraform-openSUSE-microOS-combustion-libvirt-x86_64/README.md

 https://doc.opensuse.org/documentation/leap/virtualization/html/book-virtualization/cha-libvirt-host.html#libvirt-networks-bridged

 Libvirt KVM hypervisor machine has to be properly configured to allow remote ssh connection from terraform node machine.
-This can by achived by adding ssh public key into `~/.ssh/authorized_keys` on libvirt machine for user specified in `libvirt_uri` value and modifying these values in /etc/libvirt/libvirtd.conf:
+This can by achieved by adding ssh public key into `~/.ssh/authorized_keys` on libvirt machine for user specified in `libvirt_uri` tf variable and amending values in `/etc/libvirt/libvirtd.conf`:

 ```sh
 listen_tcp = 1